-A breast cancer diagnosis can be terrifying and during that time, utilizing the practice of sankalpa (especially in conjunction with the above mentioned down-regulation techniques) can be an excellent place to start to address the myriad fears and worries that can take your mind and run with it.
+A breast cancer diagnosis can be terrifying and during that time, utilizing the practice of Sankalpa can be an excellent place to start to address the myriad fears and worries that can take your mind and run with it.
 After diagnosis, women need to feel they are able to move forward with their personal priorities and deepest most peaceful sense of self intact.
-Their positive mindset is important and may be positively influenced by a practice of sankalpa.
-I will give you suggestions below about how you might use them, but without further ado, here are the sankalpas that rattled in my bones and the quotes that inspired them:
+Their positive mindset is important and may be positively influenced by a practice of Sankalpa.
+I will offer suggestions below on how to use them, but to begin, here are the Sankalpas that rattled in my bones and the quotes that inspired them:

 “Vigilance—…You are your best advocate.
 Pay close attention to changes in your body and energy level.
 Speak to your specialist if you have questions or concerns.
 Make your health and peace of mind your top priorities.” ~ Breast360

 - I am a self-care vigilante.
 (Thanks to fellow YTU teacher AnnMerle Feldman for use this clever term)

 - I speak my concerns and ask questions when I have them.

 - I prioritize my health, and my peace of mind.

 “It’s all about preparedness…It’s important to be well educated with the process of surgery … remember that it’s not a sprint to the finish line… When a patient can say, ‘This is who I am, this is what I have, this is what I want, and this is what I’m going to get’ she’s ready for the process.’” ~ Dr. Benjamin Lam